-It is the assumption of the Graduate College that the information provided on the application for admission is complete and accurate.
+It is the assumption of the Office of Admissions that the information provided on the application for admission is complete and accurate.
 Subsequent evidence to the contrary may result in the admission being revoked and the loss of any credit or degree stemming from the admission.